SigmaHQ/sigma/rules-documentation/logsource-guides/windows/category/process_creation.md

 ## Event Fields

+> **Note**
+>
-Note: For rules using this category in SIGMA.
+> For rules using this category in SIGMA.
 Know that there is a mapping between `Sysmon EID 1` fields and `Microsoft Windows Security Auditing EID: 4688`.
 While you can use the fields of `EID 4688` it's best to use the Sysmon ones.

 ### Provider: Microsoft Windows Security Auditing / EventID: 4688